 There are four porcelain sockets, each, allowing the fixtures to accept a whopping 300W if desired.
 So, beautiful and brilliant!

 The shade is 14-inches square.
 The fixtures are ideal for a smaller-to-medium size living/dining rooms, a kitchen, or bedroom.

-Wholly restored and with new sockets and wiring, this pair is ready to hang, and comes with all the mounting hardware needed!
+Wholly restored and with new sockets and wiring, this fixture is ready to hang, and comes with all the mounting hardware needed!

-- The fixtures each accept four standard base 75W bulbs.
+- The fixture accepts four standard base 75W bulbs.